tobiasgass/ETH-SegReg/README.md

 The same directory can also be used as root for the binary graph-cut (GC) optimizer.

-MRegFuse DEPENDENCIES
+MRegFuse Dependencies
 ---------------------

 * Requires TRW-S, will work with the same patched version as SRS
 * There is some code which requires STATISMO, but that will be made optional in the final build

-SSSP DEPENDENCIES
+SSSP Dependencies
 -----------------

 Nothing special, just ITK should work fine.

-CBRR DEPENDENCIES
+CBRR Dependencies
 -----------------

 CBRR requires a working copy of Matlab.
 Tested with 2013 and 2014 versions.
 It also requires minFunc, which can be downloaded from here: